amrahmed95/Data-Science-Portfolio/Data Analysis/Music Store Analysis/Readme.md

 ## Project Overview

 This project focuses on answering key business questions using SQL queries.
-By analyzing sales, customer behavior, employee performance, and playlist data, we aim to provide insights that could be used for business decisions such as marketing strategies, employee performance reviews, and sales optimization.
+By analyzing sales, customer behavior, and playlist data, we aim to provide insights that could be used for business decisions such as marketing strategies, employee performance reviews, and sales optimization.

 ## Data Analysis Questions